hercules-ci/gitignore.nix/README.md

 # Features

  - Subdirectories just work
- - Hashes only change when output changes
+ - Source hashes only change when output changes
  - Not impacted by large or inaccessible ignored directories
- - Composes with cleanSourceWith
+ - Composes with `cleanSourceWith`
  - Reads user git configuration; no need to bother your team with your tool config.
  - Also works with restrict-eval enabled (if avoiding `fetchFromGitHub`)
  - No import from derivation ("IFD")